fuzzylabs/MindGPT/README.md

 ## Deployment pipeline

-> Note: Deployment pipeline requires an aks cluster to provisioned.
+> Note: Deployment pipeline requires an AKS cluster to provisioned.

 After the provisioning completes, run the following bash script